LCC-CIT/CS210-CourseMaterials/Labs/Lab07-MCP/CS210_Lab07_Instructions_All.md

 ## Instructions

 You have three options.
-You can do any one of these:
+You can <u>do any one</u> of these:

-1. Follow your instructors tutorials for building an MCP weather server anc client.
+1. Follow tutorials to build an MCP server and client
-   This is the easiest one!
+   - Follow [this tutorial to build an MCP weather server](https://modelcontextprotocol.io/docs/develop/build-server), or your instrcutor's simplified version of the tutorial.
+   - Follow [this tutorial to build an MCP client](https://modelcontextprotocol.io/docs/develop/build-client), or your instrcutor's simplified version of the tutorial.
+                                                    OR
 2. Write an MCP server to do something useful for the app you wrote in the previous lab.
 Incorporate an MCP client into the app from your previous lab.
+                                                          OR
 3. Come up with your own idea for an MCP server, write it, and write a client.

-It's ok to use AI to assist you with your coding.
+**Note**: it's ok to use AI to assist you with your coding.

 ## Submitting your lab work on Moodle